practicingruby/practicing-ruby-paid/posts/v7/002-http-server.md

   parts.each do |part|
     # skip any empty or current directory (".") path components
     next if part.empty? || part == '.'
-    # If the path component goes up one directory level (".."), remove the last clean component
+    # If the path component goes up one directory level (".."),
+    # remove the last clean component.
     # Otherwise, add the component to the Array of clean components
     part == '..' ? clean.pop : clean << part
   end